wasp-lang/wasp/web/docs/project/env-vars.md

 Defining env variables in production will depend on where you are deploying your Wasp project.
 In general, you will define them via mechanisms that your hosting provider provides.

-We'll talk about how to define env vars for each deployment option in the [deployment section](../deployment/env-vars.md).
+We talk about how to define env vars for each deployment option in the [deployment section](../deployment/env-vars.md).

 ## Custom Env Var Validations